JuliaLang/www.julialang.org/blog/2022/08/julia-1.8-highlights.md

         end;
 ```

 Before Julia 1.8, `@threads` always uses all worker threads.
-As such, `@threads` does not complete until all previous tasks are complete:
+As such, `@threads` do not complete until all previous tasks are complete:

 ```julia-repl
 julia> @time begin